hashicorp/terraform-website/content/source/docs/cloud/api/providers.html.md

 [permissions-citation]: #intentionally-unused---keep-for-maintainers

 #### Public providers
 When created, the public provider record will be available in the organization's registry provider list.
-You cannot create versions for public providers as they are maintained in the public registry.
+You cannot create versions for public providers; you must use the versions available on the Terraform Registry.

 Status  | Response                                           | Reason
 --------|----------------------------------------------------|----------